fredbots/micro-app-demo/README.md

 - **fred_token:** An unique identifier for each time a micro-app is requested.
 This token has limited age and after it expires, the micro-app won't be able to send data back to Fred.
 - **connector:** Identifies which chat platform is being used by the user that originated the micro-app call.
 For example, if the user is interacting over Facebook Messenger, the value of `connector` will be "messenger".
 - **direct_ids:** This value contains routing information about the interaction, such as Fred `channel_id` and `user_id`.
-It is used to restore the flow if case the token provided gets invalidated.
+It is used to restore the flow in case the token provided gets invalidated.
 - **fallback:** In practice when `fallback=1`, the user is on Desktop so it's possible to use this information to design the micro-app behavior accordingly.
 Also, in the case of Facebook Messenger, if the user is on Desktop, the micro-app is responsible to closing the webview overlay.

 **Note:** The parameters listed above are required to ensure communication between Fred and the Micro-App.
 Any other data can be sent through the query string, such as attribute values.